u0953009/11/README.md

 **5. Discussion**
    - Keras doesn't provide pre-trained model for AlexNet, so it was used without loading weights.
 If pre-trained weights can be found, its accuracy could improve.
-   - Average training and prediction times for grayscale images takes less than those for RGB images
+   - Average training and prediction times for grayscale images are less than those for RGB images
    - Inception Res V2 shows the best accuracy, but the accuracy of Inception V3 is very close.
    - The accuracy of AlexNet is about 85% and the accuracy of Inception Res V2 is about 90%.
 Thus, considering the prediction time, AlexNet could perform better.